Austin J. Hill: NASCAR O'Reilly Auto Parts Series

 A month after obtaining his NASCAR license, on February 25, 2025, it was announced that Hill would compete on a part-time basis in the NASCAR Xfinity Series for Joey Gase Motorsports with Scott Osteen, starting at Sonoma.
+In his three appearances, Hill failed to qualify at both Sonoma and the Charlotte Roval, and finished 20th in his only start of the season at Watkins Glen.

+Hill would return to the newly-rebranded NASCAR O'Reilly Auto Parts Series for 2026 on a limited schedule.

+ARCA Menards Series

+In 2026, it was revealed that Hill would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving for Fast Track Racing, where he set the 31st quickest time between the two sessions held.

 Personal life

 Despite sharing a name, Hill is not related to the Georgia-born driver, Austin Hill.